lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 ### Staking Router

-The existing `deposit` methods should be updated to support the ETH pull model and enable initial 32 ETH deposits to 0x02 withdrawal credentials.
-The updated `deposit` method will:
+It is proposed to update the existing `deposit` methods to support the ETH pull model and enable initial 32 ETH deposits to 0x02 withdrawal credentials.
+The updated `deposit` method would:

 1. **Calculate module allocation.** The amount of ETH that can be deposited into a module is divided by 32 (for both module types) to determine the maximum number of deposits (`maxDepositsCount`).
 This value is additionally capped by `maxDepositsCountPerBlock`, which can be configured individually for each module.
 2. **Obtain keys for the initial deposit.** After determining the deposit limit, the Staking Router calls the existing `IStakingModule(stakingModuleAddress).obtainDepositData(maxDepositsCount, depositCalldata)` method to fetch public keys and signatures.
 The `obtainDepositData` call may return up to `maxDepositsCount` keys.